 This clay layer was unusual, because it was found all over the world, and it was the same age everywhere, meaning the layer had been made all over the world at exactly the same time – 65 million years ago.

 This was not a new problem.
-The boundary and the change of lifeforms on either side of it had been noticed in Paris in the early 1800s by Georges Cuvier, who had proposed that some catastrophic event had caused the clay layer.
+The boundary and the change of lifeforms on either side of it were noticed in Paris in the early 1800s by Georges Cuvier, who proposed that some catastrophic event had caused the clay layer.
 However, Cuvier’s ideas became unpopular because the new science of geology was governed by the uniformitarianism doctrine – the belief that all changes in the earth’s geology happen gradually.After discussing the problem, father and son started off with a rather modest goal.

 Luis decided the best way to do this would be to measure how much of the chemical element iridium was present from the top through to the bottom of the layer.